What is the Best Audio Codec for Online Video Streaming?

 Recommended Audio Sample Rate

-The sample rate is another setting related to audio quality.
+The sample rate is another live-streaming audio setting related to audio quality.
 It simply refers to the number of audio measurements taken per second with a given recording.
 More samples per second will record a fuller, richer palette of tones, but will result in more data.

 Video Codecs